 The combination means you’re able to monitor and control your cooking, whether you’re across the yard or across town.
 Unfortunately, the Camp Chef doesn’t have WiFi capabilities.

-Green Mountain Grills Davy Crockett vs Camp Chef Pursuit 20: The Winner
+Green Mountain Grills Trek vs Camp Chef Pursuit 20: The Winner

 Both of these grills have their strengths and weaknesses, and you should consider your grilling needs when making a choice.

 - Features Sense-Mate, a thermal sensor which constantly monitors grill temperature

 - Includes a meat probe, peaked lid for rib racks, convenience tray

 Due to its WiFi capabilities, larger temperature range, and price, the Green Mountain Trek wins our vote.
 You’ll love being able to precisely control your grill from anywhere via various methods and at a lower price, too.

 Best for Portability: Camp Chef Pursuit 20

 - PID controller for consistent temperatures, Adjustable smoke settings from 1-10, 160º F - 500ºF temperature range

 For those frequently using their grill on the go, the Camp Chef does offer some unique advantages.
 The easy cleaning will reduce any mess you have to deal with, and features designed specifically for portability will improve your overall travel experience as well.